open-contracting/software-development-handbook/docs/python/settings.rst

 For :ref:`command-line interfaces<python-scripts>`, configure the environment variables in a ``.env`` file.
 Use `python-dotenv <https://pypi.org/project/python-dotenv/>`__ (not `django-environ <https://pypi.org/project/django-environ/>`__) to load the file: for example, `Kingfisher Summarize <https://github.com/open-contracting/kingfisher-summarize/blob/main/manage.py>`__.

 Otherwise, read configuration from INI files using `configparser <https://docs.python.org/3/library/configparser.html>`__.
-Do not use: JSON (no comments), YAML (data typing, too many features, not in standard library), `TOML <https://github.com/madmurphy/libconfini/wiki/An-INI-critique-of-TOML>`__ (data typing, too many features, not in standard library), or XML (verbose, not in standard library).
+Do not use: JSON (no comments), YAML (data typing, too many features, not in standard library), `TOML <https://github.com/madmurphy/libconfini/wiki/An-INI-critique-of-TOML>`__ (data typing, too many features, not in standard library until Python 3.11), or XML (verbose, not in standard library).

 .. seealso::